bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Finally, we're here.
 We're here, ladies and gentlemen.
 We're going to talk about the Great Consensus Cleanup, or maybe more specifically the Great Consensus Cleanup Revival.

+Speaker 1: 00:14:10

 That's right.

+Speaker 0: 00:14:11

-Because the Great Consensus Cleanup was proposed by Matt Corello a couple of years ago, and it was recently revived by Antoine Ponssois.
+Because the Great Consensus Cleanup was proposed by Matt Corallo a couple of years ago, and it was recently revived by Antoine Poinsot.
 Am I saying that right?

+Speaker 1: 00:14:21

 Probably.

+Speaker 0: 00:14:22

 It was him, right?
 I got the person right at least.
 Whether I got the name pronunciation right or not sure about that one.